UseMuffin/Footprint/README.md

 ## Credits

-This was initially inspired by [Ceeram/Blame] which was just a proof of concept and in such, was not easy (or even possible) to extend/use for more than the `modified_by` and `created_by` fields.
+This was originally inspired by [Ceeram/Blame].

 ## License